pandrr/webgpufundamentals/webgpu/lessons/webgpu-compute-shaders-histogram.md

 What's wrong?
 Why doesn't this histogram match the previous histogram and why don't the totals match?
 Note: your computer might get different results than mine.
-On mine, these are the histograms from the previous version on the left, and this version on the right
+On mine, this is the histogram from the previous version on the top, and then 4 results from the new version on the bottom.

 <style>
 .local-img img {